Valiant Universe: Bloodshot

 In 2020, Valiant Comics has extended to cinematic format, with Bloodshot being the first-ever Valiant-based film.
 The plan is for the film to be the launch of a new shared cinematic universe of Valiant Comics superheroes, Bloodshot was conceived to be followed by a sequel, two films based on the comic book series Harbinger, and then a crossover film titled Harbinger Wars.
 Though a Harbinger movie was initially scheduled to be the first installment in the franchise, development was delayed in favor of Bloodshot.

-In March 2020, director David S. F. Wilson stated that even though different film studios have distribution rights, Valiant still plans to build a franchise from Bloodshot, acknowledging that Diesel will play a large role in the future of the planned film series.
+In March 2020, director David S. F. Wilson stated that even though different film studios have distribution rights, Valiant still plans to build a franchise from Bloodshot, acknowledging that Vin Diesel will play a large role in the future of the planned film series.
 In November 2020, a Bloodshot sequel was officially announced as being in development, with Diesel intended to reprise his role.
 By December of the same year, Diesel confirmed his involvement with the project.